dan-kc/dotfiles/README.md

+Dotfiles but also what are you doing here.

-# Shit to do:
+# Todo:

-- Transparent / theming
+- theming / wallpapers
+- tmux
+- better moving of windows
--
+- sops